-Mount Sinai Multimodal SMART Terminal Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Planning, PD&E Project Begin Date 10/1/2022 Phase Begin Date 10/1/2022 Project Implementation Date 9/30/2025 Phase End Date 9/30/2023 Project Completion Percentage 0% Phase Completion Percentage 0% Amount by Funding Source(s) PTP- \$1,787,000 FDOT- \$1,787,000 Total- \$3,574,000 Project/Contract No. CIP260/TBD Amount Spent as of 9/30/2022 \$0 Commission District(s) 4 Capital Budget Project # 672670 Site # 3003059
+Mount Sinai Multimodal SMART Terminal Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Planning, PD&E Project Begin Date 10/1/2022 Phase Begin Date 10/1/2022 Project Implementation Date 9/30/2025 Phase End Date 9/30/2023 Project Completion Percentage 0% Phase Completion Percentage 0% Amount by Funding Source(s) PTP- \$0 FDOT- \$0 Total- \$0 Project/Contract No. CIP260/TBD Amount Spent as of 9/30/2023 \$0 Commission District(s) 4 Capital Budget Project # 672670 Site # 3003059

 The proposed project performs an environmental analysis to construct a surface park-and-ride at the Mount Sinai Medical Center.
-The proposed project will provide parking along the SMART Plan Bus Express Rapid Transit (BERT) routes f1 - beach express north and f2 - beach express central.
+The proposed project will provide parking along the SMART Program Bus Express Rapid Transit (BERT) routes f1 - beach express north and f2 - beach express central.
 The study includes planning/environmental analysis of the project, develop concept plans, and preliminary cost estimates and construction of the proposed improvements which include repaving the existing lot and expanding the existing bus stop to include four bus bays and approximately eighty-three (83) parking spaces.

 The Mount Sinai park-and-ride is included as part of the BERT study.
 The preliminary cost estimate and a conceptual design were developed as part of the BERT study.
 This project is funded with TRIP funds.
 Grant agreement has been executed with FDOT as of April 2023.
 The planning team has reconvened with the Mount Sinai team to determine the use of the grant funds.
 In discussions with Mount Sinai, they suggested that a park-and-ride is no longer required but would still want to use the funding to update the bus bays.
+DTPW staff reconvened with Mount Sinai and the City of Miami Beach to determine if the project was still in their plans for the area.
+Neither party wished for the project to move forward.
+DTPW submitted cancellation of the project to FDOT in Summer 2023.